Witness to Trabuco Canyon shooting describes bullets whizzing by, narrowly missing her head

 Then, Fruichantie felt bullets whizzing by.

 "After she dropped, I was still sitting there, and he came into the front of me and he's going, 'Bang!
 Bang!
 Bang!
-Bang!' and I could just feel them going past me," she said.
+Bang!' and I could just feel [the bullets] going past me," she said.

 "I realize then, all of a sudden, I realized, 'Oh my God, this is really happening,' so I ran," Fruichantie continued.
 "I ran into the bathroom and a lot of people were running and just running.
 When I came back out after the noise stopped, the banging stopped, and they were over Marie.
 They were holding your face.
 She had a hole in her face."